Kowsalyasp/parentkarafmodule/sql readme.md

     <unique-key-column> = Valid column name should be provided.

+#### Create a unique key:
+We can create one or more than one field/columns of a table that uniquely identify a record.
+Creating a unique constraint automatically creates a corresponding unique index.
+Must provide the name attribute and <unique-key-column> tag, if you want the field to not set null and allow unique values.
+We must provide these  <unique-key-column> tag, else it raise an error that it was unable to parse the table.

+#### Modify a unique key:
+If you prefer to alter the unique key column make sure that the field to not set null and allow unique values.
+And it altered the unique key constraints.

+####Delete a unique key:
+Deleting a unique constraint removes the requirement for uniqueness for values entered in the column or combination of columns included in the constraint expression and deletes the corresponding unique index.

 ## indexes tag
 Indexes can be used to speed up data retrieval.
 Simply put, an index is a pointer to data in a table.
 Each index key can be accessed within the indexes tag.